 Since graduating from the Royal College of Art in 2014, Dominic has had solo exhibitions at TJ Boulting, London, UK; Oonagh Young Gallery, Dublin, Ireland; and the Brighton Digital Festival X British Science Festival, Brighton, UK.
 He has also won the British Journal of Photography International Award and been selected as a Foam Talent.

 Dominic's practice combines photography, CGI, lighting design and installation.
-The images on the left are of the immersive 4K CG animation Chasing Demons in the Night installed at Brighton University as part of the 2017 Brighton Digital Festival.
+The images on the right are of the immersive 4K CG animation Chasing Demons in the Night installed at Brighton University as part of the 2017 Brighton Digital Festival.

 "His images call attention to decisive and current questions about the ontological and epistemological nature of photography, while simultaneously forcing us to question the limits, tensions and articulations between real and virtual, between fact and fiction, between representation and imagination."
 Sérgio Mah - curator and professor at the Faculty of Human and Social Sciences & Faculty of Fine Arts at the University of Lisbon.